asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*The company I work for was interested in agile software development so we adopted Scrum a while ago.*__

 Really?
 That is fantastic.
-Working on an XP team was one of most rewarding experiences of my professional career.
+Working on an XP team was easily the most rewarding professional experience of my career.
 It changed the focus of the rest of my career.
 How do you like it?

-__*Uh....Scrum is just a tool for micromanagement.
+__*Uhm....Scrum is just a tool for micromanagement.
 Now I get hassled by a Product Owner, a Scrum Master, AND my manager.*__

 Hmmm...that doesn't sound right.
 Tell me more about it.
 Are you releasing after every sprint?